 The Best For Last

-Somewhere along his career, Colin Farrell realized he wasn’t the best at being a Movie Star or a conventional leading man (there isn’t a single rom-com in his filmogrpahy), freeing himself up to be a really good-looking quirky character actor.
+Somewhere along his career, Colin Farrell realized he wasn’t the best at being a Movie Star or a conventional leading man (there isn’t a single rom-com in his filmography), freeing himself up to be a really good-looking quirky character actor.

 His deadpan delivery in Yorgos Lanthimos’ delightfully absurd The Lobster is a career highlight.
-From start to finish, it’s utterly brilliant, even through a wild tonal shift.
+From start to finish, it’s utterly brilliant, even though a wild tonal shift.
 Plus, A+ on the moustache and dad bod.

 And then there is the dream pairing of writer-director Martin McDonagh and Farrell.
 In Bruges is beautiful, violent, harsh, funny, witty, and entertaining.
 It’s peak Farrell in his Golden Globe-winning performance as a remorseful contract killer who runs the gamut of emotions while stuck in Bruges, Belgium.
-A second pairing with McDonagh for Seven Psychopaths is almost as brilliant in a layered film that fells like it gets more meta on every viewing.
+A second pairing with McDonagh for Seven Psychopaths is almost as brilliant in a layered film that feels like it gets more meta on every viewing.

 All three titles are Farrell as his absolute best.